-Instructions to complete template RT.02.01 — Contractual arrangements – General information
+Instructions to complete template B_02.01 — Contractual arrangements – General information

 Financial entities shall designate a ‘contractual arrangement reference number’ for each contractual arrangement in the register of information.
-Where the ICT third-party service provider is making use of subcontractors, financial entities shall not include in the register of information a ‘contractual arrangement reference number’ for arrangements between the ICT third-party service providers and their subcontractors.
+Where the external ICT third-party service provider is making use of subcontractors, financial entities shall not include in the register of information a ‘contractual arrangement reference number’ for arrangements between the external ICT third-party service providers and their subcontractors.
+In case of an ICT intra-group service provider, financial entities shall include the ‘contractual arrangement reference number’ between this ICT intra-group service provider and its ICT third-party service providers in this template and shall populate the template B_02.03 (List of intra-group contractual arrangements) accordingly.

 The ‘contractual arrangement reference number’ shall refer to the following type of contractual arrangements: